Hapyr/Wind-Turbine-Synthetic-Vision/README.md

 - NumPy, Pillow, OpenCV, and other standard Python libraries

 ## Installation
+For detailed documentation on installation and usage, please see the information in the readme file in the toolbox folder.

 It is recommended to use a virtual environment to manage dependencies.